Towards Causality-Aware Inferring: A Sequential Discriminative Approach for Medical Diagnosis: Experiment Details

 \subsubsection{Human evaluation details}

-In order to measure the qualitative performance of the patient simulators, i.e. PS and PBPS, we propose `\jf{Naturalness}'~(NT) and `Symptom-Disease Consistency'~(SDC) metrics.
+Although we have designed several quantitative metrics to evaluate the patient simulators, the quantitative metrics still have limitations to reflect “which one is more disease-related” from the perspective of human experts.
+In order to measure the qualitative performance of the patient simulators, i.e. PS and PBPS, we propose `Naturalness'~(NT) and `Symptom-Disease Consistency'~(SDC) metrics.
 NT is to score how natural the simulator is (we ask the human experts: "Which one is more natural?") and SDC is to score whether the patient simulator can generate disease-related responses (we ask the human experts: "Which one is more disease-related?").
+Although these questions seem vague and general, they are exactly the questions we are interested in.
+And any additional remarks/conditions will cause the answers biased from the question.
 The reason that we use NT instead of informativity~(corresponding to `informative') is that informativity can be well quantified by the `Symptom Density' proposed in the quantitative evaluation.
-Realizing that the ultimate goal of the quantitative and qualitative evaluations are to find out which patient simulator is more like a human patient. we decide to employ the more essential yet more subjective index, i.e., `\jf{Naturalness}'.
+Realizing that the ultimate goal of the quantitative and qualitative evaluations is to find out which patient simulator is more like a human patient. we decide to employ the more essential yet more subjective index, i.e., `Naturalness'.